LukeRabauke/PizzaTemp/Readme.md

 to be documented:
-- Regel für Benachrichtigung SoC unter 30%
+- notification for SoC below <30%
-- Zeit Entladen im Betrieb
+- max time from fully charged until device turns off
 - add pics from device
-- pic from temp curve
+- pic from temp curve in heat up

 ## Part List: